Frank Talia: Early career

-Talia made over 100 appearances in five years at Swindon winning the player of the year award in 2000 before moving to Sheffield United in September 2000, where he made six appearances.
+Talia made over 100 appearances in five years at Swindon Town winning the player of the year award in 2000 before moving to Sheffield United in September 2000, where he made six appearances.

 In March 2002, Talia signed a short-term contract with English Division 2 side Reading, sitting on the bench for the final six games of the season.

 Wycombe

 Lawrie Sanchez signed Talia for Wycombe in August 2002 on a free transfer as cover for regular Wycombe goalkeeper Martin Taylor.
 His chance came against Bristol City after Taylor developed a back problem and he continued in goal after Taylor gashed his knee at the Wycombe's training ground.
 Talia then made over 100 appearances for the club, despite being sidelined when he sliced his toe with a lawn-mower in 2004 and a knee injury that side-lined him for six months in August 2006,.